CSCfi/csc-user-guide/docs/cloud/rahti/usage/projects_and_quota.md

 ## Creating a project

+First, click this [link](https://landing.2.rahti.csc.fi/) to access the homepage of Rahti and click **Login Page** under *OpenShift 4.11*.

-Click the blue "Create Project" button to create a project, and you will be presented with the following view:
+After being logged in, click the blue "Create Project" button to create a project, and you will be presented with the following view:

 ![OpenShift new project dialog](../../img/new_project_dialog_4.png)